GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

 **-W**\ [**+g**][**+t**\ *docname*][**+n**\ *layername*][**+o**\ *foldername*][**+a**\ *altmode*\ [*alt*]][**+l**\ *minLOD/maxLOD*][**+f**\ *minfade/maxfade*][**+u**\ *URL*]
-    Write a ESRI type world file suitable to make (e.g) .tif files be recognized as geotiff by softwares that know how to do it.
+    Write a ESRI type world file suitable to make (e.g) .tif files be recognized as geotiff by software that know how to do it.
 Be aware, however, that different results are obtained depending on the image contents and if the **-B** option has been used or not.
 The trouble with the **-B** option is that it creates a frame and very likely